Introduction

 Arts, entertainment, and leisure

-The Canadian actress Mary Pickford
+The Canadian actress Mary Pickford leaning on a chair and looking in a mirror.

 Mary Pickford, a Canadian film actress who became "America's sweetheart," was born in 1892 and she lived until 1979.

-Canadians also fell in love with the new dances of the 1920s, such as the Charleston, the Peabody, and the Turkey Trot.
+Canadians also fell in love with the new dances of the 1920s, such as the Charleston, the Peabody, and the turkey trot.

 There are also many instructional videos if you want to try to dance along!